 Impressive, right?
 I thought so too.
 I must admit this feature was way more helpful to me than I had thought.
 I love testing multiple speakers every time I get a chance, which is why I love such useful features.

 That is not all.
-There is a wide selection of the ins and outs, all set to ensure to have the best time using the amplifier.
+There is a wide selection of the ins and outs, all set to ensure to have the best time using the best stereo amplifier.
 The four RCA input ensures you don’t miss out on your favorite movies.

 Then there the selection of digital inputs.
 The S/PDIF coaxial, TOSLINK optical, and the USB input offers more options for audio sources.
 I cannot think of any audio device that cannot connect this amp.
 As a modern user, it makes much sense that I want something like this because there are all sorts of audio sources on the market today.

 If you want to incorporate it into a larger system, you will find the preamp connectivity very useful.
 This feature lets you expand your system in the best way possible.

 It may be these connectivity features that make the CXA61 a bit expensive.
 I wanted to know why it is higher than something like the Onkyo A-9110, which has just as many features and quality.
 Let’s say that it has some better features that no other amp will give you.